silvia0308/VRDraw/README.md

 # VR Draw (A Draw Oculus Experience

 An open source project demonstrating how to draw in virtual reality.
-And it is forked from https://github.com/dilmerv/VRDraw.git.
+It is forked from https://github.com/dilmerv/VRDraw.git used for data collection for my project.

 ## VR Draw Main Scene (With Hands)